-Concept artist Keith Thompson was hired early in pre-production to design the monster, whose design was the result of brainstorming sessions between the artist and the director.
+Concept artist Keith Thompson was hired early in pre-production to design the monster, brainstorming with the director to come up with its look.
 Thompson was brought in the project because of his ability to conjure nightmarish visions with his illustrations.
 “There’s one way of thinking about monsters in the movies,” Bruckner said.
 “You can start with the pre-existing myth and then you service that myth in some way. […] Some are metaphors and you choose what path you want to go down.
 There’s no concrete idea that you’re trying to bring to life necessarily.
 The other approach is that the monsters are fabricated nightmares and part of their fears and you design this creatures both visually and archetypically as a counter point to a characters journey and it gives you licence to explore and in the movies there should be something refreshing about it, you know, kind of, ‘I’ve never seen that before and I can never unsee that!’ and so for that reason we were very interested in Keith.”

 Adam Nevill’s novel described the Moder as a nightmarish female goat-like creature with certain human qualities — an overall image that unwinds as the novel progresses.
 In reading the descriptions, Bruckner conjured different, contrasting images in his imagination, and wanted to represent that kind of thought process in the actual creature design for the film adaptation.
 “I wanted to preserve my own experience of reading the book, wherein the creature’s design is somewhat shifting,” Bruckner said, “or at least you have competing ideas about what it might be.
 We dug into Norse mythology and discovered a Jötnar clan of giants that were known as shape-shifters and would sometimes present with combined human and animal qualities.
 It felt close enough to what Adam had imagined but gave us a little room to experiment.”
 He also added: “when you read a book — usually when you encounter something in the shadows — every time it shows up on the page, you imagine it a little bit differently; so I wanted something you could play with in that sense.
 You’re not sure what you’re dealing with beat to beat.
 So it sets up a visual mystery in that regard.”